World4AI/World4AI/docs/source/reinforcement_learning/agent_env.rst

 Agent and Environment
 =====================

-All of reinforcement learning is based on two main components, the agent and the environment.
+All of reinforcement learning is based on two main components, the **agent** and the **environment**.
 To introduce both components I will follow the customary route taken in the reinforcement learning education and use a grid world example.

 .. figure:: ../_static/images/reinforcement_learning/agent_env/grid_world.svg
    :align: center